dvklopfenstein/ReactomePy/doc/md/README_download_hints.md

 ### 3. Ensure the graph.db directory does not exist in the Neo4j directory structure

 Does the graph.db directory exist?
-No. Move to step 4.
+No?
+Go to step 4.
 ```
 $ cd ~/neo4j/neo4j-community-3.4.7/data/databases/graph.db
 $ ls graph.db
     ls: cannot access 'graph.db': No such file or directory
 ```

-Yes.
+Yes?
 Move it out of the way:
 ```
 $ ls graph.db
     debug.log                             neostore.nodestore.db.labels             neostore.relationshipgroupstore.db.id